o3de/o3de-multiplayersample/README.md

 git lfs pull
 ```

-If using your own fork, complete LFS setup by updating the [LFS Url](https://www.o3de.org/docs/welcome-guide/setup/setup-from-github/#fork-and-clone)
+If using your own fork, complete LFS setup by updating the [LFS Url](https://www.o3de.org/docs/welcome-guide/setup/setup-from-github/#fork-and-clone).

+If you have problems with working with LFS, see the troubleshooting guide: https://github.com/o3de/o3de/wiki/Git-LFS-Troubleshooting.

 ## Step 2.
 Register the engine, the project, and the Gems